flame-engine/flame/README.md

 correct branch (main) and follow the [checklist](.github/pull_request_template.md) which will appear when you open the PR.

-If you want to talk about your contribution, you can always reach out to the team either via an issue or by using the [Discord server](https://discord.gg/pxrBmy4).
+For bigger changes, or if in doubt, make sure to talk about your contribution to the team.
+Either via an issue, GitHub discussion, or reach out to the team either using the [Discord server](https://discord.gg/pxrBmy4).